EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Coal as national taboo accepted in silence
+Coal as a national taboo that is accepted in silence

-Technocratic framing masking genuine public anxiety
+Technocratic framing that masks genuine population anxiety

 Discover how another country covers this same story.